 2b.
 The UPF responds to SMF to confirm the completion of UE Context Update request.

-3. The SMF uses “NG2 Message Transfer” service provided by the AMF to send to the AN the message Session-IDLE Transition Request.
+3. The SMF sends N2 session update request to the AN via the AMF.
 The message includes UE Temp ID, Session ID(s) and Session-IDLE state.
-The “NG2 Message Transfer” service is described in TS 23.502, Clause X.Y.Z.

 4. The AN and UE perform RRC Connection Reconfiguration procedure to release allocated resouces for the session(s).
+The AN informs the UE that the session state transition via the procedure.

-Editor’s Note: It is up to RAN groups to specify further details of this step.
+Note: It is up to RAN groups to specify further details of this step.

-5. The AN releases contexts of the PDU session(s) and then sends to the SMF Session-IDLE Transition Response message to confirms the completion of Session-IDLE state transition in the UE.
+5. The AN releases contexts of the PDU session(s) and then sends N2 Session update response to the SMF Svia the AMF to confirms the completion of Session-IDLE state transition in the UE.
 The message includes the UE Temp ID and Session ID.

 6. The SMF sets the session connection state of the UE context to the Session-IDLE.

+Editor’s Note: In steps 3 and 5, which services should be used to transfer the N2 messages are to be decided later.

 Editor’s Note: It is FFS whether the PCF should be involved during the session connection state transition procedures.

-4.2.x.2 Session-ACTIVE State Transition Triggered by UE
+4.2.x.2 Session-ACTIVE State Transition Triggered by UE under CM_Connected mode

 Figure 4.2.x.2-1: Session-ACTIVE State transition procedure triggered by UE

 1. The UE sends to the SMF the Session-ACTIVE request.
 The message includes the UE Temp ID, Session ID(s), and Session-ACTIVE state.
-A special value of Session ID (e.g. wildcard) means all the PDU sessions shall be in the new Session-ACTIVE state.

-2. The SMF uses “NG2 Message Transfer” service provided by the AMF to send to the AN Session-ACTIVE Transition Request.
-The message includes UE Temp ID, Session ID, new Session-ACTIVE state, and NG3 connection information.
-The “NG2 Message Transfer” service is described in TS 23.502, Clause X.Y.Z.
+Editor’s Note: Whether a special value of Session ID (e.g. wildcard) can be used to denote all of the PDU sessions in the requests is FFS.2.
+The SMF sends N2 Session Update Request to the AN via the AMF.
+The message includes UE Temp ID, Session ID, Session-ACTIVE state, and NG3 connection information.

 3. The AN and UE perform RRC Connection Reconfiguration procedure.